 In a highly experiential exhibition, explore 11 funhouse-like spaces that dare you to trust your senses, then show you how what we perceive is not simply a window into the world around us but a product of our brains.
 Plus, discover why we have senses and what’s unique about human perception during an interactive session hosted by a live presenter.

-Founded in 1899 as the world’s first children’s museum, this family-focused institution provides cultural experiences for children and families in visual arts, music and performance, natural science, and world cultures.
+The world’s first children’s museum, founded in 1899, has tons of hands-on exploration and engaging programming in visual arts, music and performance, natural science, and world cultures.

 •TapeScape (through Jan 31)